arnlaugsson/Week11-boilerplate/README.md

 - Test files are located under the `src/` folder.
 - For speeding up the tests, remove the `slowMo` parameter.
 - To run in headless mode, set `headless` to true.
+- The lab exercise description [is in the LabExercise markdown file](LabExercise-Week11.md).

 ## Additional resources
 - [12 example usages of Puppeteer][12examples]